-It’s okay if this story has you laugh at me.
+It’s okay if this story has you laughing at me.
 Lily laughed when it happened.
 Well… actually first she stood behind me, likely with an incredulous look on her face, and quizzically asked, “Uh… Mom… What are you doing?”

 Truth be told, you’d think she would be used to me taking pictures of things that seem senseless.
 But I guess I still surprise her.